Navigation Menu

 In short, they make it worth attending the meeting.

 When people feel heard and respected, they're more likely to share ideas and take risks.
-This sparks creativity and innovation.
+This feeling of psychological safety sparks creativity and innovation.

 A skilled facilitator can help a team tap into its collective intelligence, solving problems and finding solutions that might not have been obvious to individuals.